instadw/instadwell-blog/_posts/2025-10-20-co-living-vs-pg-which-one-is-better-for-comfort-and-cost.md

 ---
 title: "Co-Living vs PG: Which One Is Better for Comfort & Cost?"
-description: "Co-Living is a modern housing concept where individuals live in shared communities..."
+description: "Co-Living is a modern housing concept where individuals live in shared communities"
 image: /assets/images/co-living-vs-pg-which-one-is-better-for-comfort-and-cost.webp
 layout: post
 permalink: /:title
 author: Sanchit
 category: Businesses
-date: 2025-10-20 17:50:00 +05:30
+date: 2025-10-20T09:14:00.000+05:30
 ---

 ## Table of Contents